Baloch nationalism: Modern Baloch nationalism

 Simultaneously with the formation of the Anjuman, Baloch intellectuals in Karachi formed a nationalist organisation, called the Baloch League.

 In February 1937, the Anjuman reorganised and became the Kalat State National Party, carrying on the Anjuman's political agenda of an independent united state of Balochistan.
 They demanded the independence of the ancient Khanate of Kalat, which was later incorporated into Pakistan in 1955.
 The party was dominated by more secular-minded, anti-imperialist and populist elements, such as Ghaus Bakhsh Bizenjo, Mir Gul Khan Naseer and Abdul Aziz Kurd.
 When parliamentary elections were held in the State of Kalat, the party was the largest winner with a considerable majority.

+Many pioneers of Baloch nationalism were Brahui.
+Several Brahui and other Baloch nationalist leaders claimed that the Brahui were ethnically Baloch and equal to other Baloch, with the only difference being language.
+Baloch nationalists stated that the claim of the Brahui being distinct from the Baloch was initially a British divide-and-conquer policy used on the Baloch, which was later used by Pakistan as well.

 In 2017, the World Baloch Organisation placed advertisements on taxis in London to say #FreeBalochistan along with slogans such as "Stop enforced disappearances" and "Save the Baloch people".
 These were initially allowed but later denied permission by Transport for London.
 The World Baloch Organisation claimed that this was a result of pressure from the Pakistani Government after the British High Commissioner in Islamabad was summoned to appear before the Pakistani Foreign Secretary.

+Surveys

+A survey in 2009 by the Pew Research Center found that 58% of respondents in Balochistan chose "Pakistani" as their primary mode of identification, 32% chose their ethnicity and 10% chose both equally.

+In 2012, Gallup conducted a survey for the United Kingdom's Department for International Development that revealed that 37 percent of Baloch were in favour of independence.
+Amongst Balochistan's Pashtun population support for independence was lower at 12 percent.
+Sixty-seven percent of Balochistan's population favoured greater provincial autonomy.